You are here

 Financial and performance records, supporting documents, statistical records, and all other records pertinent to this grant shall be retained for a period of three years.

-Please submit a copy of the FFR and the Final Progress Report to Karen.Johnson1@cms.hhs.gov and your Federal Project Officer.
+Please submit a copy of all required documents to Karen.Johnson1@cms.hhs.gov and your Federal Project Officer.

 IMPORTANT: Please remember to include the CMS Award Number on all reports.